angulardart/site-angulardart/src/faq.md

 ---
-title: Dart Web Development FAQ
+title: AngularDart Development FAQ
 short-title: FAQ
-description: FAQ and other tips for using Dart for web development.
+description: FAQ and other tips for using AngularDart.
 ---

 _Updated December 2018_

-This FAQ applies to web programming.
+This FAQ applies to AngularDart.
 For more general Dart questions, see the [Dart FAQ.]({{site.dartlang}}/faq)

+TODO: Rather than just move this to dart.dev, we should keep the AD Q&As here.

 ## General